KingRepo2023/my-website/README.md

 Repository Purpose

-This is just a readm file.
+This is just a readme file.

+## Purpose

+The purpose of this file is to provide examples one how to use Git and GitHub together.